Login - Create Account

 Had no idea Vlad would actually write back (another joke) It's okay jffe will find that funny~

-----Yeah, Vlad can sometimes pick and choose odd ones to respond to eh, I just wander, and if I see my name around, I try and say something, maybe Vlad is like me only not as lazy and random ha-ha.
-Wink
+----Yeah, Vlad can sometimes pick and choose odd ones to respond to eh, I just wander, and if I see my name around, I try and say something, maybe Vlad is like me only not as lazy and random ha-ha. smile;)

 Quote